Towards Large-Scale and Spatio-temporally Resolved Diagnosis of Electronic Density of States by Deep Learning: Introduction

 The classical molecular dynamics simulation (CMD), by integrating Newton's equations of motion for the many-body system, inherently describes the mass transport, energy transport and phase transition dynamics of ions with a large enough simulation size.
 However, the lack of explicit treatment of electrons prevents such a method from describing the evolution of electronic structure at the same time.
 While for \textit{ab initio} method based on quantum mechanics like density functional theory (DFT), it is too computational expensive to give the electronic response associated with long-time phase transition dynamics ($10^0\sim 10^3\ {\rm ps}$) and a large enough system ($>10^3$ atoms) that involve coexistence of different phases, gradients of temperatures and densities.

 In past decades, there has been a burst of attempts to exploit machine-learning (ML) method to address challenges in the domain of molecular modeling.
-By directly approximating the solutions of the Kohn-Sham differential equations, ML models can efficiently yield interatomic potential energy surface \cite{behler2007, zhang2018deep} or electronic properties \cite{Chandrasekaran2019, Mahmoud2020, Ellis2021} with high fidelity.
-Most recently, ongoing efforts have demonstrated the usefulness of ML method on the electronic density \cite{Chandrasekaran2019}, electronic density of states (DOS) \cite{Mahmoud2020} and the local density of states (LDOS) \cite{Ellis2021}.
-Especially for the DOS, it serves as an important quantity for identification of metallization transition and determination of the electronic heat capacity, electron-phonon coupling and optical/X-ray absorption spectra \cite{lin2008, holst2014,ono2020ultrafast,jourdain2020understanding}.
-Since the existing attempts have been restricted to equilibrium system under ambient conditions, the ability of ML model to study temporal and spatial evolution of electronic properties during dynamic processes, has not been validated yet.
+By directly approximating the solutions of the Kohn-Sham differential equations, ML models can efficiently yield interatomic potential energy surface \cite{behler2007, zhang2018deep} or electronic properties \cite{Chandrasekaran2019, Mahmoud2020, rio2020, Ellis2021} with high fidelity.
+Most recently, ongoing efforts have demonstrated the usefulness of ML method on the electronic density \cite{Chandrasekaran2019}, electronic density of states (DOS) \cite{Mahmoud2020, rio2020} and the local density of states (LDOS) \cite{Ellis2021}.
+Especially for the DOS, it serves as an important quantity for identification of metallization transition and \add{it is intimately related to properties like }electronic heat capacity, electron-phonon coupling and optical/X-ray absorption spectra \cite{lin2008, holst2014,ono2020ultrafast,jourdain2020understanding}.
+Since the existing attempts have been restricted to \add{pure material} under ambient conditions, the ability of ML model to study \add{multicomponent system, the} temporal and spatial evolution of electronic properties during dynamic processes, has not been validated yet.